ohua-dev/ohua-core/README.md

   Aka you can use them, but you have to remove them if you want the code to pass the CI.

-- Protolude uses `Text` rather than `String` by default.
+- Universum uses `Text` rather than `String` by default.

   Aka use `<>` (also in scope by default) rather than `++` to concatenate strings.
-The `toS` function converts between strings, you can use it to get a `ByteString` or a `String`.

-- IO is polymorphic
+- some IO is polymorphic

   `putStrLn "some string"` will raise an ambiguity error, you'll have to annotate the string like so `putStrLn ("some string" :: Text)`